-Cytometry is a laser-based technique widely used in the physical and biochemical characterisation of cells and nanoparticles
+Cytometry is a laser-based technique that is widely used for the physical and biochemical characterisation of cells and nanoparticles.

 Particles that are suspended in a stream of fluid are, following laser excitation, passed through an electronic detection apparatus which captures parametric information around particle size, granularity and biomarker detection.
 This technology allows simultaneous, multi-parametric analysis of the physical and/or chemical characteristics of up to thousands of particles per second.
 Fluorescence-assisted cell sorting (FACS) is an extension of this technology that allows individual cell populations to be isolated for further investigation.

 The University Platforms